Learn the skills you need to curate a world-class exhibition in a hands-on environment that provides an immersive encounter with today’s art world.

 Students enrolled in this course will delve deeply into the many exciting parts of curation and exhibition-making and study the fundamentals of what it means to not only care for collections, but also to conceptualize, plan, and install a top-tier and thought-provoking exhibition in the 21st century.
 In addition, students will develop an understanding of the different fascinating career paths in the curatorial field by looking back at its history, examining famous case studies, and hearing from exceptional guest speakers.

 Through site visits to New York’s most famous museums and galleries, students will see firsthand what successful curating looks like, applying their observations to build fundamental curatorial skills.
 With a focus on contemporary art, students will explore the ways in which the field is changing and examine increasingly diverse approaches to exhibition-making such as curating in the digital realm.
-The course will culminate in a final project giving students the opportunity to work in direct dialogue with real artists, and curate an exhibition with the work of their peers in the Painting and Drawing Studio class.
+The course will culminate with the opportunity for students to present their own ambitious exhibition proposal.

 Visits will include a combination of trips to major New York City art museums and galleries, with a focus on exemplary contemporary art exhibitions.